Which 529 Plan Should Texas Residents Use?

 By Kathryn Flynn

 Texas has two 529 college savings plans, the Texas College Savings Plan and the Lonestar 529 Plan.
-The Texas College Savings Plan is a direct-sold 529 plan that can be opened online and the Lonestar 529 Plan is an advisor-sold 529 plan that is only available through a licensed financial advisor.
+The Texas College Savings Plan allows individuals to open it online as a direct-sold 529 plan.
+In comparison, the Lonestar 529 Plan is exclusively accessible through a licensed financial advisor as an advisor-sold 529 plan.

-But, Texas residents are not limited to using an in-state 529 plan.
-Families should also consider out-of-state 529 plans that have lower fees and better investment performance.
+But, Texas residents are not limited to in-state 529 savings plans.
+Families should also consider out-of-state 529 plans with lower fees and better investment performance.
+Here’s how to choose the best 529 plan for Texas residents looking to save for college costs.

 How to enroll in a Texas 529 plan

-Families looking to enroll in the Lonestar 529 Plan should consult with a licensed financial advisor.
+Families seeking to enroll in the Lonestar 529 Plan should consult a licensed financial advisor.

 Tax-deferred investment growth

-• Room and board if the student is enrolled on at least a half-time basis
+• Room and board are eligible for coverage when the student enrolls on at least a half-time basis.

 • Up to $10,000 per year in K-12 tuition expenses